pantor/inja/README.md

   </a>
 </p>

 Inja is a template engine for modern C++, loosely inspired by [jinja](http://jinja.pocoo.org) for python.
 It has an easy and yet powerful template syntax with all variables, loops, conditions, includes, callbacks, and comments you need, nested and combined as you like.
-Inja uses the wonderful [json](https://github.com/nlohmann/json) library by nlohmann for data input.
-Most importantly, inja needs only two header files, which is (nearly) as trivial as integration in C++ can get.
-Of course, everything is tested on all relevant compilers.
+Of course, everything is tested in CI on all relevant compilers.
 Here is what it looks like:

 ```.cpp
 json data;